Integrity and

 and liberating instruction that can progressively enlighten your vision is

-accessible due to the uninterrupted continuity of enlightening instruction,
+accessible due to the uninterrupted continuity of liberating instruction,

 devoted practice and accomplishment since the time of the enlightened Buddha